KuroganeToyama/blog/src/content/blog/2025-08-05-madoka-magica-rebellion.md

 #### 10. Mada Dame Yo

 *Mada Dame Yo* is an [insert song](https://www.youtube.com/watch?v=u_BXFfQhSDk) that serves as the leitmotif of the entire movie.
 It captures the entirety of Homura's emotional state, which is at the center of the entire movie.
-It's extremely short as a soundtrack, yet extremely impactful as a soundtrack.
+It's extremely short as a soundtrack, yet extremely impactful as a leitmotif.
 Not Yet/10.

 #### Final Notes